alpacahq/alpaca-trade-api-python/README.md

 - APCA_API_KEY_ID: key ID
 - APCA_API_SECRET_KEY: secret key

+## Base URL

+The base URL for API calls defaults to `https://api.alpaca.markets/`.
+This endpoint is for live trading, and for paper trading and other purposes, you can to change the base URL.
+You can pass it as an argument `REST()`, or using the environment variable, `APCA_API_BASE_URL`.

 ## REST

 The `REST` class is the entry point for the API request.
 The instance of this